 The Environmental Protection Agency (EPA) was created in 1970 as an independent agency by Presidential Executive Order 11472.
 The EPA is the primary enforcer of all federal environmental laws.
 The major laws that form the legal basis for the EPA's regulatory power can be found at the EPA's site.
 The EPA also has a helpful A-Z index of keywords that website users most frequently use, and links to pages covering statutory, regulatory, and other materials related to those keywords.

 The EPA provides online access to many of its technical and public information documents.
 To locate studies, a search of the EPA website, or viewing the EPA's topical webpages is recommended.
 The National Service Center for Environmental Publications (NSCEP/NEPIS), which is a central repository for all EPA documents, contains thousands of titles in both print and electronic format.
 The Envirofacts Data Warehouse provides the public with direct access to EPA data.

 The Environmental Appeals Board is the final agency decision-maker on administrative appeals under all major environmental statutes that EPA administers.
 Many of the Environmental Appeals Board's formal written opinions are available online through this site.

 The EPA's Office of Administrative Law Judges (OALJ) is an independent office in the Office of the Administrator of the EPA.
 Administrative Law Judges (ALJ) conduct hearings and render decisions in proceedings between the EPA and persons, businesses, and government entities that are regulated under environmental laws.
 All decisions issued by an ALJ are subject to review by the Environmental Appeals Board (EAB).
 Decisions and orders of the ALJ (1989-present) are available at http://www.epa.gov/oalj/orders.htm.

-The Atmospheric Sciences Modeling Division Library is located in Research Triangle Park, North Carolina.
+A branch of the EPA National Library Network is located in Research Triangle Park, North Carolina.
 The Library is open to U.S. EPA staff; on-site contractors; and the public during limited hours.

 To identify and learn about other divisions of the EPA, consult the EPA website or the United States Government Manual.